datalad-handbook/book/docs/index.rst

 the `companion repository <https://github.com/datalad-handbook/course>`_ provides `free and open source teaching material <teaching.html>`_ tailored to the handbook.

-Before you read on, please note that the handbook is based on **DataLad version 0.12**, but the section :ref:`install` will set you up with what you need if you currently do not have DataLad 0.12 or higher installed.
+Before you read on, please note that the handbook is based on **at least** DataLad version **0.12**, and the higher your version of DataLad is, the better.
+The section :ref:`install` will set you up with what you need if you currently do not have DataLad 0.12 or higher installed.

 If you're new here, please start the handbook `here <intro/philosophy.html>`_.
 Alternatively, try to identify with one of several user-types in this